1. Overview

 |---|---|---|

-| Dashboard | Create a Dashboard | Creates a dashboard in Grafana |
+| Dashboard | Create a Dashboard | Creates a dashboard.
+Use Overwrite to update existing ones. |

-| Dashboard | Delete a Dashboard | Deletes a dashboard from Grafana |
+| Dashboard | Delete a Dashboard | Deletes a dashboard. |

-| Dashboard | Get Many Dashboards | Gets all dashboards from Grafana with optional filtering |
+| Dashboard | Get Many Dashboards | Searches Grafana dashboards by title with pagination. |

-| Dashboard | Update a Dashboard | Updates a dashboard in Grafana |
+| Dashboard | Get a Dashboard | Gets a dashboard by UID. |

-| Team | Create a Team | Creates a team in Grafana |
+| Team | Create a Team | Creates a Grafana team by name and email.
+If the name already exists, returns that team without creating a duplicate. |

-| Team | Delete a Team | Deletes a team from Grafana |
+| Team | Delete a Team | Deletes a team from Grafana. |

-| Team | Get a Team | Gets a specific team from Grafana |
+| Team | Get Many Teams | Gets teams from Grafana with optional filtering and pagination. |

-| Team | Get Many Teams | Gets all teams from Grafana with optional filtering |
+| Team | Get a Team | Gets a specific team from Grafana by its unique ID. |

-| Team | Update a Team | Updates a team in Grafana |
+| Team | Update a Team | Updates a team in Grafana. |

-| Team Member | Add a Team Member | Adds a user to a team in Grafana |
+| Team Member | Add a Team Member | Adds a user to a team. |

-| Team Member | Get Many Team Members | Gets all members of a team from Grafana |
+| Team Member | Get Many Team Members | Gets all members of a Grafana team. |

-| Team Member | Remove a Team Member | Removes a user from a team in Grafana |
+| Team Member | Remove a Team Member | Removes a user from a Grafana team by team ID and user ID. |

-| User | Delete a User | Deletes a user from Grafana |
+| User | Delete a User | Deletes a user from Grafana. |

-| User | Get Many Users | Gets all users from Grafana with optional filtering |
+| User | Get Many Users | Lists org users from Grafana with optional query and pagination. |

-| User | Update a User | Updates a user in Grafana |
+| User | Update a User | Updates a user's role in a Grafana organization. |

 Operation Details